dnorton/dev-notes/README.md

 dev-notes
 =========

-Just a place to store misc dev notes and useful commands
+Just a place to store misc dev notes and useful commands _and maybe a script to two_